fusionfabric/open-api-standard/Customization.md

 #### Resource Meta Data Schema, Schema Definition

-The resource API provides the ability to create, read, update and delete the custom fields associated with a resource as well as allowing the client to obtain the custom fields schema.
-The Resource Meta Data API allows a client to maint the custom field definitions.
+The Resource API provides the ability to create, read, update and delete the custom fields associated with a resource as well as allowing the client to obtain the custom fields schema.

-A **resource meta data API** can be optionally provided to support `POST`, `PUT`, `GET`, `DELETE` operations that allow clients to update the custom fields schema.
+The Resource Meta Data API allows a client to maintain the custom field definitions and can be optionally provided to support `POST`, `PUT`, `GET`, `DELETE` operations that allow clients to update the custom fields schema.

-The custom-fields-schema is defined as an endpoint and must adhere to the OAS specification as shown in the following example which shows a smaller set of the capabilities of customization e.g. it does not include the `minLength` attribute:
+The `custom-fields-schemas` resource associated with the Resource Meta Data API is defined as an endpoint and must adhere to the OAS specification as shown in the following example which shows a set of typical attributes of customization schema:

 ```
   customSchema:
     type: object
     description:  this is the meta schema representing a subset of json schema.
 This example contains  e.g. format, minLength is not available.
 Type and properties are mandatory.
-It is complex to read but short story is that it represents a json schema.
+It is complex to read but short story is that it represents a Json schema.
     required:
       - type
       - properties